-According to the Out & Visible survey of LGB adults aged 45-75, one in five LGB older people (20%) feel that their relationship with healthcare providers would be adversely affected if their LGB identities were known.
-This fear of discrimination can lead LGB older adults to be less open with medical providers or avoid care altogether.
+According to the Out & Visible survey of LGBT adults aged 45-75, one in five LGBT older people (20%) and nearly half of transgender older people (44%) feel that their relationship with healthcare providers would be adversely affected if their sexual orientations/gender identities were known.
+The same survey explained that two-thirds of transgender older people (65%) feel there will be limited access to healthcare as they grow older, and more than half (55%) feel they will be denied medical treatment because of their ages.
+This fear of discrimination can lead LGBT older adults to be less open with medical providers or avoid care altogether.